MicrosoftDocs/azure-docs/articles/role-based-access-control/rbac-and-directory-admin-roles.md

 For a list of all the Azure AD administrator roles, see [Assigning administrator roles in Azure Active Directory](/azure/active-directory/active-directory-assign-admin-roles-azure-portal).

-In the Azure portal, you can assign the Azure AD administrator roles in the **Azure Active Directory** pane.
+In the Azure portal, you can assign the Azure AD administrator roles in the **Azure Active Directory** blade.

 ![Azure AD administrator roles in the Azure portal](./media/rbac-and-directory-admin-roles/directory-admin-roles.png)

 ## Azure RBAC roles

+Azure RBAC is a system that provides fine-grained access management to Azure resources.
 Azure RBAC includes over 60 built-in roles that control permissions to manage Azure resources such as compute and storage.
 There are four fundamental RBAC roles.
 The first three apply to all resource types:

 | Azure RBAC role | Permissions | Notes |
 | --- | --- | --- |